What is Bipolar Disorder?

-Bipolar disorders are characterized by extreme emotional cycles; sometimes, these cycles occur very rapidly.
+Bipolar disorder is a disorder associated with episodes of mood swings characterized by extreme emotional cycles; sometimes, these cycles occur very rapidly.

 Typically, these mood cycles are mania (intense happiness and activity) and depression (extreme sadness and hopelessness).
 If you have a bipolar disorder, you can feel on top of the world and full of energy one day, and down in the dumps and exhausted the next.